-- They will try and upsell you – You realistically don’t need half of the extra stuff they offer, but some things like https(SSL) can be great to start off with.
-As you can see we are still HTTP so will be purchasing an SSL later on.
+- They will try and upsell you – You really don’t need half of the extra stuff they offer, but some things like https(SSL) can be great to start with.
 This just adds an extra layer of security to your website, and Google has said that they are putting a higher rank to those that have it versus those that don’t.

 - Just register and do it.
 Getting your domain name and hosting is just step one.
 Get it over with pick a host and get yourself set up for the next 12 – 24 months.

 - Register with our link here, and we get a small commision for referring you at no additional cost to you.
 More on how to make money on your travel blog later.